 2. Kneeling Back Stretches

 Stretching and releasing your lower back can help relax the muscles responsible for hyperlordosis.

 Step 1: Kneel on the floor and place your hands on the floor shoulder-width apart.

-Step 2: Lean forward, round your entire back, drop your tailbone towards the floor, and hold for five seconds.
+Step 2: Lean forward, round your entire back, drop your tailbone toward the floor, and hold for 5 seconds.

-Step 3: Slowly rock backwards and bring your tailbone as close to your heels as you can.
+Step 3: Slowly rock backward and bring your tailbone as close to your heels as you can.
 Leave your hands in place on the floor, and let your head relax down.
-Hold this position for five seconds.
+Hold this position for 5 seconds.